cal-itp/benefits/docs/guides/manual-testing/in-person.md

 - When refactoring/functional changes are introduced to the In-Person Enrollment featureset.
 - When new copy or UI elements are introduced for the In-Person Enrollment featureset.
 - When significant refactoring/functional changes are introduced to the Self-Service Enrollment featureset.
+  - This is important because the In-Person and Self-Service Enrollment featuresets share much underlying code.
+When working on self-service, it can be easy to overlook knock-on effects that could impact in-person.

 ## Scenarios